koen92/etstat/README.md

 # ETstat

-This is a simple program to browser Wolfenstein Enemy Territory servers.
+This is a simple program to browse Wolfenstein Enemy Territory servers.
 It uses [Qstat](https://github.com/multiplay/qstat) to query the master server (make sure to have that installed).